marcostolosa/FwdSh3ll/README.md

 optional arguments:
-  -h, --help                               show this help message and exit -pp PIPES_PATH, --pipes-path PIPES_PATH  set remote path of the named pipes to PIPES_PATH (default: "/dev/shm") -b64, --no-base64                        do NOT wrap the final payload into Base64 encoding
+  -h, --help                               show this help message and exit -pp PIPES_PATH, --pipes-path PIPES_PATH  set remote path of the named pipes to PIPES_PATH (default: "/dev/shm")

 interactive mode options